-There are now some 300 figures in the collection: current movie A-listers who require no more than a first name (Keira, Brad, Benedict), as well as their illustrious forebears for whom the surname seems more appropriate (Monroe, Chaplin), plus Bollywood gods and goddesses (Hrithik Roshan, Kareena Kapoor); a bevy of Royals (not least Wills and Kate), and sundry sportsmen and -women – not just Nadal, Tendulkar, Muhammad Ali and Messi, but an Athletes’ Village of 2012 Olympians, among them Jessica Ennis and Usain Bolt.
+There are now some 300 figures in the collection: current movie A-listers who require no more than a first name (Keira, Brad, Benedict), as well as their illustrious forebears for whom the surname seems more appropriate (Monroe, Chaplin), plus Bollywood gods and goddesses (Hrithik Roshan, Kareena Kapoor); a bevy of Royals (not least Wills and Kate), and sundry sportsmen and -women, including Nadal, Tendulkar, Muhammad Ali, Messi, Mo Farah CBE, Jessica Ennis-Hill CBE and Usain Bolt.
 Rihanna can be found hanging out among the Music Megastars, while Dickens and Einstein kick back together in the Culture section.

 If you’re not already overheating, your palms will be sweating by the time you descend to the Chamber of Horrors in ‘Scream’, where only teens claim to enjoy the floor drops and scary special effects.
 Much more pleasant is the kitsch ‘Spirit of London’ ride – a taxi pod through 400 years of London life.